The best route through South East Asia: Itinerary for travellers

 Recommended time: at least 2 weeks

-Recommended time: 3 weeks
+Recommended time: two to three weeks

-Welcome to Indonesia.
+From Malaysia, you can take the plane to Denpasar, Bali.
+And welcome to Indonesia.
 A route through the best places of South East Asia could never be complete without Bali.
 The island is one of the most famous destinations worldwide, but it still can be explored in a unique way.
 As well, Bali will be the starting point for various adventures all around Indonesia and you will learn that the country is much more than just Bali.

 You can climb active volcanos, visit stunning temples and learn more about the religion and the culture in Indonesia.
 And of course, the country is the best place to find beautiful beaches and get yourself some snorkeling gear or a surf board and jump into the ocean!